cprates/box/README.md

 # box
-*box* is a container runtime, the result of my journey in learning how containers work, and is not meant to be used in production or replace other solutions like *runC*, *LXC*, etc.
+*box* is a low-level Linux container runtime, the result of my journey in learning how containers work, and is not meant to be used in production or replace other solutions like *runC*, *LXC*, etc.

 The spec file (config.json) is based on the OCI spec, which means that you can easily convert existing specs - unsupported configs are ignored.